Hollywood and Monument Valley Make A Perfect Match

 This movie is a classic example of modern fiction and is way different from formula movies.
 Tom Hanks played the main role, who after three years of coast-to-coast run, stops in Monument Valley.
 The director, Robert Zemeckis, has beautifully captured the unbelievably beautiful sunsets and dusky evening with his professional gear.
 You can even visit the area that he stops running known as Forrest Gump Point.

-A modern retelling of the classic radio series of the Lone Ranger and his sidekick Tonto brought to life by the stars of Armie Hammer and Johnny Depp.
-With a majority of the film using Monument Valley as it’s background, this Disney movie received two Oscar nominations for Best Visual Effects and Best Makeup and Hairstyling.
-There is even an homage to John Ford where passengers are singing his favorite hymn that he used in at least five of his movies.
+A modern retelling of the classic radio series of the Lone Ranger and his sidekick Tonto.
+Stars Armie Hammer and Johnny Depp bring this story to life.
+A majority of the film used Monument Valley as it’s background.
+And this Disney movie received two Oscar nominations for Best Visual Effects and Best Makeup and Hairstyling.
+There is even an homage to John Ford with passengers singing his favorite hymn used in at least five movies.